5 top tips for procuring energy

 - Understanding overly complex contract types

 UPG have the technical expertise to provide a full range of contract types and variants.
 UPG will try and fully explain the pros, cons, risks and restrictions of each variant transparently.
-Should you value known upfront costs, budget certainty, rates that will not alter for the contract duration and ease of forecasting, our recommendation would undoubtedly be a fully fixed contract.
+Should you value known upfront costs, budget certainty, energy rates that will not alter for the contract duration providing ease of forecasting, our recommendation would undoubtedly be a fully fixed contract.

 Find out more about CPC’s Utilities Supplies & Services Framework by visiting the framework web page or contacting the dedicated Energy Helpdesk on 03453 020041.